RiadAkhundov/Auto_C3D_Checker/README.md

 This tool evaluates the .c3d in terms of its appropriateness for neuromusculoskeletal (from here on referred to as NMS) modelling.
 Specifically, this tool automatically determines:

 1. Whether Markers crucial for tracking are present throughout the trial
+  - If yes, what is the motion direction throughout the trial

 2. If the instrumented leg hits a FP during the trial
   - If yes, which FP is hit and does the foot/both feet hit this FP fully or only partially